rolling-scopes-school/tasks/stage2/README.md

 - [Weekly meeting with students](https://docs.rs.school/#/mentoring?id=weekly-meeting-with-students)
 - [Checking](https://docs.rs.school/#/pull-request-review-process) task [RSS Puzzle](./tasks/puzzle/)
 - [Interviewing students on CoreJS #1](https://github.com/rolling-scopes-school/tasks/blob/master/tasks/interview-basic-coreJS.md)
-- If you have less than two students or want to mentor more, open RS APP > "Interviews" > "students' waitlist".
+- If you have less than two students or want more, open RS APP > "Interviews" > "students' waitlist".
 Press "Want To Interview" and contact the student yourself (notifications may not always be received).
 </details>

 ## Week #7.